-After oral administration of 10.6 mg/kg bodyweight to cats, the maximal concentration of 7.2 μ g/ml (mean C{max}) is reached within 40 minutes (median T{max}).
-In dogs, the maximal concentration of 6.1 μ g/ml (mean C{max}) is reached within 1 hour (median

-T{max}) after oral administration of 10.8 mg/kg bodyweight.
-The plasma elimination halflife of clindamycin is approximately 5 hours in the cat and 3.5 hours in the dog.
-No accumulation of bioactivity has been observed in dogs or cats after several oral administrations.
+After oral administration of 10.8 mg/kg bodyweight to dogs, the maximal concentration of 6.1 μ g/ml (mean C{max}) is reached within 1 hour (median T{max}).
+The plasma elimination half-life of clindamycin in the dog is approximately 3.5 hours.
+No accumulation of bioactivity has been observed in dogs after several oral administrations.